hkcodebase/aws/elb/README.md

 - Auto scale EC2 instances based on Load
 - New instances can be launched automatically using launch template by ASG
 - https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html

+##
+## Some Points
+- When using an Application Load Balancer to distribute traffic to your EC2 instances, the IP address you'll receive requests from will be the ALB's private IP addresses.
+To get the client's IP address, ALB adds an additional header called X-Forwarded-For contains the client's IP address.

+- When you enable ELB Health Checks, your ELB won't send traffic to unhealthy (crashed) EC2 instances.

+- Network Load Balancer provides the highest performance and lowest latency if your application needs it.

+- ALBs can route traffic to different Target Groups based on URL Path, Hostname, HTTP Headers, and Query Strings.

+- Network Load Balancer has one static IP address per AZ and you can attach an Elastic IP address to it.
+Application Load Balancers and Classic Load Balancers as a static DNS name.

+- The following cookie names are reserved by the ELB (AWSALB, AWSALBAPP, AWSALBTG).

+- Server Name Indication (SNI) : SNI in Application Load Balancers and Network Load Balancers allows you to load multiple SSL certificates on one listener

+- Server Name Indication (SNI) allows you to expose multiple HTTPS applications each with its own SSL certificate on the same listener.
+Read more here: https://aws.amazon.com/blogs/aws/new-application-load-balancer-sni/

+- For each Auto Scaling Group, there's a Cooldown Period after each scaling activity.
+In this period, the ASG doesn't launch or terminate EC2 instances.
+This gives time to metrics to stabilize.
+The default value for the Cooldown Period is 300 seconds (5 minutes).